lyndon025/playtested/src/content/article/2023-06-16-use-your-light-powers-to-hold-back-hordes-of-darkness--first-impressions---towaga-among-s.md

 ---
-title: "Use your light powers to hold back hordes of darkness | First Impressions - Towaga Among Shadows"
+author: lyndonguitar
+category: Review
-description: "Towaga: Among Shadows is a  2D shoot 'em up game that blends dual/single stick shooting and tower defense elements.
-It was previously released for Switch, PC, Playstation, Apple Arcade, and has since made its way to mobile platforms (iOS, Android) with a recent release last June 15, 2023."
+description: 'Towaga: Among Shadows is a  2D shoot ''em up game that blends dual/single stick shooting and tower defense elements.
+It was previously released for Switch, PC, Playstation, Apple Arcade, and has since made its way to mobile platforms (iOS, Android) with a recent release last June 15, 2023.'
+featured: false
 pubDate: 2023-06-16
-author: "lyndonguitar"
-category: "Review"
-tags: ["taptap", "towaga:-among-shadows"]
+tags:
-featured: false
+- taptap
+- towaga:-among-shadows
-thumb: ""
+thumb: ''
+title: Use your light powers to hold back hordes of darkness | First Impressions - Towaga Among Shadows
 ---

 Towaga: Among Shadows is a  2D shoot 'em up game that blends dual/single stick shooting and tower defense elements.
 It was previously released for Switch, PC, Playstation, Apple Arcade, and has since made its way to mobile platforms (iOS, Android) with a recent release last June 15, 2023.